 Images and videos are a very important part of the content of a website.
 But if these images or videos are large, it may affect the loading speed of webpages.
 Sometimes, due to slow loading speed, a user has to wait until all the content is loaded and displayed on the web page.
 To avoid such a situation, enable the Site boost option.

-To do that, go the Sites section > select a website you want to boost > click Actions > Configure site > More > enable options in the Site boost section.
+Go to the Sites and stores section and select a website you want to boost.
+Click Configure site in the menu.

 Optimize page load time